-- · Registered Sex Offender - Child Support issues

-A person transferring from another barber school to Raphael's School of Beauty Culture, Department of Barbering must meet all Admission Requirements.
-Raphael's School of Beauty Culture, Department of Barbering will accept up to 300 hours from another Barber school licensed in the state of Ohio for students who have previous hours.
-Raphael's reserves the right to deny or accept all, part, or none of the hours credited at another institution based on personal interviews, practical evaluations and theory evaluations.
-Credit will be given for clock hours earned from other institutions in accordance with the results of the evaluation.

-Our school abides by the policies of the Ohio State Barber Board concerning transfer students.
-The State Board controls the transfer of hours by students and requests for transfers are made directly to the Board office and then forwarded to our school.

-All transfer students are required to pay a registration fee and an hourly rate for the hours left to complete in the course, which is equivalent to the hourly rate for the course in which the student is enrolled.
-Transfer students are subject to all standards and policies in effect at Raphael's School of Beauty Culture, Department of Barbering.
+- · Registered Sex Offender - Child Support issues - We do not accept Ability to Benefit (ATB) test results in lieu of a high school or GED diploma. - Secondary students cannot enroll in the Barbering course. - Home schooled students must possess a diploma from a home school program approved by the State of Ohio, such as Buckeye Online or ECOT, a GED diploma, or a diploma certified by the superintendent of the school district in which the student resides. - A person transferring from another barber school to Raphael's School of Beauty Culture, Inc., must meet all Admission Requirements.
+Raphael's School of Beauty Culture, Inc., will accept up to 300 hours from another Barber school licensed in the state of Ohio for students who have previous hours.
+Raphael's School of Beauty Culture, Inc. reserves the right to deny or accept all, part, or none of the hours credited at another institution based on personal interviews, practical evaluations and theory evaluations.
+Credit will be given for clock hours earned from other institutions in accordance with the results of the evaluation. - Our school abides by the policies of the Ohio State Barber Board concerning transfer students.
+The State Board controls the transfer of hours by students and requests for transfers are made directly to the Board office and then forwarded to our school. - All transfer students are required to pay a registration fee and an hourly rate for the hours left to complete in the course, which is equivalent to the hourly rate for the course in which the student is enrolled.
+Transfer students are subject to all standards and policies in effect at Raphael's School of Beauty Culture, Inc.

-ADMISSION POLICY for MASSAGE THERAPY COURSE:
+ADMISSION POLICY for MASSAGE THERAPY (Boardman campus only) COURSE:

 - All prospective Massage Therapy students must take a basic skills test and pass this test with a 70% or higher.
 The test consists of 34 verbal questions and 16 math questions. - All prospective students must complete an Admissions Application and return it to the Boardman campus. - All applications will be reviewed and approved by the campus Admissions Representative and campus Manager. - Incomplete applications will not be considered for review. - Applications received from an applicant with a felony conviction will be further reviewed by the schools' owner, directors staff, and campus Admissions Representative and Manager.
-The Medical Board of Ohio does not guarantee licensure for those with a felony conviction. - Submitting an application does not guarantee admission. - Prospective students will be notified by phone of approval or denial of admission. - In the event a prospective student cannot be reached via phone, a letter will be mailed to the address provided on the Admissions Application. - Raphael's School of Massage Therapy reserves the right to approve or deny admission based on information gathered from the Admissions Application, during conversations with prospective students or friends and family members of prospective students (on the phone or in person), letters written by or on the behalf of a prospective student, or any other form of communication.
+The Medical Board of Ohio does not guarantee licensure for those with a felony conviction. - Submitting an application does not guarantee admission. - Prospective students will be notified by phone of approval or denial of admission. - In the event a prospective student cannot be reached via phone, a letter will be mailed to the address provided on the Admissions Application. - Raphael's School of Beauty Culture, Inc. reserves the right to approve or deny admission based on information gathered from the Admissions Application, during conversations with prospective students or friends and family members of prospective students (on the phone or in person), letters written by or on the behalf of a prospective student, or any other form of communication.

-Raphael's School of Massage Therapy teaches all courses in English only.
+Raphael's School of Beauty Culture, Inc. teaches all courses in English only.